Shritesh99/Smart-Elections_Solidity/README.md

 ### Contribute

 Want to contribute?
 Great!
-just make an issue and we'll respond or better just make a PR
+Just make an issue and we'll respond or better just make a PR

 # Contributors